akhil27051999/Deployment-of-3-Tier-Application/k8s-manifests/apps/deployments-services-overview.md

 A typical deployment YAML includes:

-1. replicas: Number of pod instances.
+1. `replicas`: Number of pod instances.
-2. selector: Defines how to find pods managed by this deployment.
+2. `selector`: Defines how to find pods managed by this deployment.
-3. template: Pod specification including container image, ports, and labels.
+3. `template`: Pod specification including container image, ports, and labels.

 **Example snippet:**